ctkelley/SIAMFANLEquations.jl/README.md

    - Chapter 1: Newton-Armijo and Pseudo-transient continuation for scalar equations: nsolsc.jl and ptcsolsc.jl
         - Codes: __Done!__, Notebook: __done!__
-   - Chapter 2: Newton-Armijo and Pseudo-transient continuation for systems with direct linear solvers: nsold.jl and ptcd.jl
+   - Chapter 2: Newton-Armijo and Pseudo-transient continuation for systems with direct linear solvers: nsol.jl and ptcsol.jl
         - Codes: __Done!__, Notebook: __done!__
-   - Chapter 3: Newton-Armijo and Pseudo-transient continuation for systems with iterative linear solvers: enable for nsoli.jl and ptcsoli.jl
+   - Chapter 3: Newton-Armijo and Pseudo-transient continuation for systems with iterative linear solvers: nsoli.jl and ptcsoli.jl
-       - nsoli.jl __done__ except for hook to bicgstab
-       - ptcsoli.jl __done__ except for hook to bicgstab
-       - Linear solver(s): kl_gmres.jl __done__ and kl_bicgstab.jl __done__:
-       - Notebook: print book -> notebook __90% done__ only bicgstab is missing
+       - Codes: __Done!__, Notebook: __75% done__
-          - notebook -> printbook, __10% done__, writing left to do.
    - Chapter 4: Anderson acceleration: aasol.jl __Does Matlab code count as partially done?__
    - Chapter 5: Broyden's method: brsol.jl __0% done, but won't take long once I get started.
 I will do it the right way (ie from (Kel95)).__